Sint Maarten: Arrival of Europeans

 It is commonly believed that Christopher Columbus named the island in honor of Saint Martin of Tours when he encountered it on his second voyage of discovery.
-However, he actually applied the name to the island now called Nevis when he anchored offshore on November 11, 1493, the feast day of Saint Martin.
+However, he actually applied the name to the island now called Nevis when he anchored offshore on 11 November 1493, the feast day of Saint Martin.
 The confusion of numerous poorly charted small islands in the Leeward Islands meant that this name was accidentally transferred to the island now known as Saint-Martin/Sint Maarten.

-Nominally Spanish territory, the island became the focus of the competing interest of the European powers, notably France, Britain and the Netherlands.
+Nominally Spanish territory, the island became the focus of the competing interests of the European powers, notably the French and Dutch.
 While the French wanted to colonize the islands between Trinidad and Bermuda, the Dutch found San Martín a convenient halfway point between their colonies in New Amsterdam (present day New York) and New Holland.
 Meanwhile, the Amerindian population began to decline precipitously, dying from introduced diseases to which they had no immunity.

 The Dutch built a fort (Fort Amsterdam) on the island in 1631; Jan Claeszen van Campen became its first governor and the Dutch West India Company began mining salt on the island.
 Tensions between the Netherlands and Spain were already high due to the ongoing Eighty Years' War, and in 1633 the Spanish captured St Martin and drove off the Dutch colonists.
 At Point Blanche, they built what is now Old Spanish Fort to secure the territory.
 The Dutch under Peter Stuyvesant attempted to wrest back control in 1644, but were repulsed.
 However, in 1648 the Eighty Years' War ended and the Spanish, no longer seeing any strategic or economic value in the island, simply abandoned it.

 With Saint Martin free again, both the Dutch and the French jumped at the chance to re-establish their settlements.
 Dutch colonists came from St. Eustatius, while the French came from St. Kitts.
 After some initial conflict, both sides realized that neither would yield easily.
 Preferring to avoid an all-out war, they signed the Treaty of Concordia in 1648, which divided the island in two.
 During the treaty's negotiation, the French had a fleet of naval ships off shore, which they used as a threat to bargain more land for themselves.
 In spite of the treaty, relations between the two sides were not always cordial.
 Between 1648 and 1816, conflicts changed the border sixteen times.
 The entire island came under effective French control from 1795 when Netherlands became a puppet state under the French Empire until 1815.
 In the end, the French came out ahead with 53 km2; 61%) against 34 km2; 39%) on the Dutch side.